urbit/urbit.org-reloaded/content/grants/communal-computing.md

 As compensation for the interviews we will give out specific Goras to people that participate in this study.

-Milestone 2: Concept Development
+### Milestone 2: Concept Development
-Payout: $10,501 in WSTR
+Payout: 1 star and .15 WSTR
 Due Date: 4/11/22

 The second milestone is to turn the research into actionable recommendations.
 This includes working sessions (at least 5) with the Urbit community to refine problems, ideate, design solutions, and situate in the context of Urbit’s current systems.
 This will include 5-8 people in a synchronous meeting to workshop.

 The handoff is a compilation of ideas with any recommendations from the working sessions.
 This will most likely be a journey map format with problems and possible solutions.

-Milestone 3: Report Creation + Sharing
+### Milestone 3: Report Creation + Sharing
-Payout: $21,002 in WSTR
+Payout: 2 stars and .3 WSTR
 Due Date: 5/27/22

 The final milestone is the completion of a whitepaper (10-20 pages).
 This includes the whitepaper drafting and editing.
 As well as, authoring a blog post (1,000-2,000 words) and live talk for the Urbit YouTube account (45-60 minutes).